hilookas/pyrender/docs/source/examples/index.rst

 User Guide
 ==========

-This section contains guides on how to use Pyrender to quickly visualize your 3D data, including a quickstart guide and more detailed descriptions of each part of the rendering pipeline.
+This section contains guides on how to use Pyribbit to quickly visualize your 3D data, including a quickstart guide and more detailed descriptions of each part of the rendering pipeline.